Md Abu Jafor

 Md Abu Jafor is a Bangladeshi pediatric surgeon.
-He is the incumbent director general of Directorate General of Health Services of Bangladesh.
+He was the director general of Directorate General of Health Services of Bangladesh.

 Education

 Jafor passed MBBS from Sir Salimullah Medical College.
 He obtained MCPS and FCPS degree in surgery from Bangladesh College of Physicians and Surgeons.
 He also obtained MS degree in pediatric surgery from Bangladesh Institute of Child Health.

 Career

 Jafor is a member of 13th batch of Bangladesh Civil Service.
 His career began in 1994 as a medical officer at Sakhipur Union Health Sub-centre of Bhedarganj upazila of Shariatpur district.
 After that, he served as assistant registrar, assistant professor, associate professor and professor in pediatric surgery department in various institutions including Rajshahi Medical College and Dhaka Medical College Hospital.
-Before appointed as Director General of Directorate General of Health Services he was working as a professor and head of department of pediatric surgery at Sir Salimullah Medical College.
+Before appointed as Director General of Directorate General of Health Services he was working as a professor and head of department of pediatric surgery at Sir Salimullah Medical College, Dhaka.

 On 15 October 2024, he was appointed as the Director General of Directorate General of Health Services.